E. Guigal - Côtes du Rhône blanc 2024

 Palate

-Fruity, full-bodied, and rich, this well-rounded wine combines elegance, power, and balance
+Fruity, with plenty of body and richness; a full-bodied wine that combines elegance, power, and balance

 Serve